danivijay/dare-machine/CONTRIBUTING.md

 ## Bug Reports

-For bug reports or requests [submit an issue](https://github.com/jsroyal/EngineeringBlog/issues).
+For bug reports or requests [submit an issue](https://github.com/danivijay/dare_machine/issues).

 ## Pull Requests

 The preferred way to contribute is to fork the
 [main repository](https://github.com/danivijay/dare_machine) on GitHub.

-1. Fork the [main repository](https://github.com/jsroyal/EngineeringBlog).
+1. Fork the [main repository](https://github.com/danivijay/dare_machine).
 Click on the 'Fork' button near the top of the page.
 This creates a copy of the code under your account on the GitHub server.

 2. Clone this copy to your local disk:

         $ git clone git@github.com:YourLogin/dare_machine.git
-        $ cd EnineeringBlog
+        $ cd dare_machine

 3. Create a branch to hold your changes and start making changes.
 Don't work in the `master` branch!